wing5wong/artisan-whs-static/source/_news/2019-09-26_student-protest-action-for-climate-change.md

 Dear Parents/Caregivers

-Re: Student Protest Action for Climate change
+Re: Student Protest Action for Climate Change

 There will be student protest action throughout New Zealand on Friday, 27 September regarding climate change issues.